santiellena/zk-magic-square/README.md

 We already defined the problem we want to solve (the constrains) and the maths behind it.
 In the following sections, we will go step-to-step exposing the theory and reasons behind each step.

-First, we will write a Circom circuit to then compile it and converting it to a R1CS (Rank One Constrain System).
+First, we will write a Circom circuit to then compile it converting it to a R1CS (Rank One Constrain System).
 Then, as we will use the Groth16 zk-SNARK protocol, we need to generate a trusted setup and contribute to it (super cool thing).
 Finally, we will generate some proofs to verify them on our terminal and also **on-chain** using our own smart contract writen in Solidity.